-Tory MP Lee Anderson branded out of touch for foodbank remarks
+Tory MP Lee Anderson branded out of touch for food bank remarks

 "The idea that the problem is cooking skills and not 12 years of government decisions that are pushing people into extreme poverty is beyond belief.
 Out of touch doesn't even cover it."

-Posting on his Facebook page following the criticism, Mr Anderson said: "I did not say poor people can not cook or there is no need for foodbanks.
+Posting on his Facebook page following the criticism, Mr Anderson said: "I did not say poor people can not cook or there is no need for food banks.

 "I said there is not the need currently being parroted out by the MSM [mainstream media]."